vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/Software/HLS/README.md

 #### Group 2: Biplav, Deivy, Leila, Victor

 ### Summary
+Explanation of the merge/sort algorithm used in SDK and HLS environments is explained in ***Software*** folder.

 In this assignment, our group has implemented a C code in Vivado HLS in order to generate an IP block that can be used in Vivado environment.
 The HLS solution includes numerous files.
 Header file `sort_merge_8bit_head.h` includes definitions needed for the functions defined in `sort_merge_8bit_function.c` file.
 Further a test bench file `sort_merge_8bit_tb.c` is used to test the solution by reading the unsorted array from `unsorted.dat` file,